Spectral element methods for boundary-value problems of functional differential equations: Main results

 We observe that the discretized solution converges faster than with order $\lm-1$ if $\lm$ is finite (in particular, it converges if $\lm=1$).
 If the solution of the original BVP \eqref{res:bvp} is analytic in a neighborhood of $[0,1]$ the discretization error decreases exponentially with increasing degree $m$.
 Theorem~\ref{res:thm:conv} implies that one could choose $L=1$ (so, a single mesh interval).
 However, for analytic solutions $y^*$ that have singularities near the real interval $[0,1]$ the constants involved in the convergence, such as $q$, can be improved by choosing a mesh with $L>1$ if the mesh boundaries are close to the singularities of $y^*$.

 The geometric convergence toward analytic solutions makes the SEM an appealing method for finding periodic orbits in FDEs.
 In the case of constant delays, periodic orbits of FDEs with analytic coefficients are analytic \citep{N73}.
 However, the problem of analyticity of periodic orbits of state-dependent FDEs is more intricate as on a periodic orbits of an FDE with a discrete state-dependent delay the delay as a function of time is periodic.
 For examples from this class \citet{MPN14} have demonstrated a mechanism where the periodic orbit may be $C^\infty$ but not analytic.
+In those cases Theorem~\ref{res:thm:conv} still implies convergence beyond all finite orders (that is, faster than $O(m^{-\ell})$ for all $\ell$).
 We comment on non-analyticity at the end of Section \ref{sec:analytic} and demonstrate rates of convergence numerically for an illustrative example in Section~\ref{sec:tests}.